 Brooklyn Delhi Tomato Achaar (available at Whole Foods or Amazon)

-In a large skillet, heat 1 tablespoon oil until shimmering.
-Add tofu or paneer over moderate heat and cook until golden, about 5-7 minutes, turning from time to time.
-Remove with a slotted spoon onto plate lined with paper towels.
+Add 1 tablespoon of oil to a non-stick skillet on medium heat.
+When heated, add tofu and saute until golden, about 5-7 minutes, flipping from time to time.
+Place tofu on a plate lined with paper towels.

 Thinly coat the skillet with more oil (there will be some left from the tofu still).
 Add onion and red bell pepper and sauté for a few minutes until just cooked through but still with shape.
-Add the jar of Brooklyn Delhi Golden Coconut Curry with the tofu or paneer and chickpeas.
-Fill jar with 1 cup of coconut milk or water, cap it and shake it up.
+Add the jar of Brooklyn Delhi Golden Coconut Curry with the tofu.
+Fill jar with 1 cup of coconut milk or 1/4 cup water cap it and shake it up.
 Add it to the pan to get a saucy consistency.
-Heat through.
+Simmer until heated through.